 Agricultural Film Recycling

 Agricultural films have become more popular as the agricultural industry continues to expand around the world.
+Therefore, agricultural film recycling is getting more and more important for a sustainable environment and economy.

 What is agricultural film?